bogdanjianu1992/Test_Repo/README.md

 # Test_Repo
 Test repo created to learn git

-This file will be updated to test git commands
+Changed this file to pull from remote repo